Easy to Use Legal Templates

 Quickly and easily create any legal agreement for you or your team.

 Straightforward pricing plans and bespoke packages built to simplify all your legal demands.

 Zegal’s comprehensive collection of agreements means you always have what you need at your fingertips.

-Generally, a Termination Letter with Notice Period is used to end the term of employment with an employee.
+Generally, a Termination Letter with a Notice Period is used to end the term of employment with an employee.
 Of course, terminating an employee is among the least favorite processes in human resources.
 Essentially, it is even more fraught with risk if it is due to poor performance.
 Thus, a simple termination letter should protect the employer from any risk of legal action.
-Therefore, the less specifics that you provide in the letter, the less likely that a distraught employee can use that specific reason to challenge the termination.
+Therefore, the fewer specifics that you provide in the letter, the less likely that a distraught employee can use that specific reason to challenge the termination.
 Simply by not supplying a reason for termination, the company can use any and all evidence to defend itself.

 What is in a Termination Letter with Notice Period?